How to Adult

-Join Larry Handerhan ’05, Vice President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), for a discussion about how, when, if… to be yourself in the workplace.
+Larry Handerhan ’05, President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), led a discussion about how, when, if… to be yourself in the workplace.
 Larry is the Chief of Staff for the D.C.
 Department of Human Services, previously worked at HUD for several years, and holds an MPA from the Woodrow Wilson School at Princeton University.

 Bates Dining’s Sous Chef Mike Staffenski lead students (and eager-to-learn staff!) in this just-in-time session of How to Adult at the grocery store and in the kitchen.
 Smart and healthy shopping, prepping your vegetables and meats, and recipes to take home.
 Delicious, simple foods are on the menu!